About this Property

 Extra-person charges may apply and vary depending on property policy

-- Decide how many bedrooms and what type of bedroom configuration your family needs.
-Fripp Haven Cottage w/Cart & Golf Course Views has 3 bedrooms and 3 bathrooms.
-If you need a larger or smaller rental, use our rentals search.
+- Note the number beds and the configuration your group requires.
+Fripp Haven Cottage w\/Cart & Golf Course Views has 3 bedrooms and 3 bathrooms.

 Tips for a smooth stay:

-- Add the host's contact info to your smartphone.
-Print and take a copy of check in/check out procedures.
+- Add the owner's phone number to your phone.
+Take a copy of arrival/departure procedures.

 - Record a video to document the condition of the property.